Ali-kanjo/Stone-Paper-Scissor-Game/README.md

 ## Overview
-A C++ implementation of the classic "Rock-Paper-Scissors" game where players compete against the computer.
+A C++ implementation of the classic "Stone-Paper-Scissors" game where players compete against the computer.
 This project demonstrates fundamental programming concepts and serves as an excellent learning resource for C++ beginners.

 ## Features
 - 🎮 Text-based user interface